 Final Words

-Just like with home coffee roasting, if one really wants to explore this hobby, you can buy a dedicated tea roaster.
-I know some tea shops that have their own mini bamboo tea roasters.
-They do a better job than oven roasting, but a cookie sheet is fine if you are roasting small batches of tea.
+Like home coffee roasting, you can buy a dedicated tea roaster to explore this hobby.
+I know some tea shops that have their mini bamboo tea roasters.
+They do better than oven roasting, but a cookie sheet is fine if you roast small batches of tea.
 The mini tea roasters are best for larger volumes done at tea shops.

-Coffee is still our first love at INeedCoffee, but a lot of us love our sister beverage almost as much.
+Coffee is still our first love at INeedCoffee, but many of us love our sister beverage almost as much.

 3 oolong roast levels